ibayer/fastFM/README.rst

 to open a pull request (PR) for code contributions as early as possible.
 This is the fastest way to get feedback and allows travis to run checks on your changes.

 Most information you need to setup your environment can be learned by adapting the great instructions on https://github.com/scikit-learn/scikit-learn/blob/master/CONTRIBUTING.md .
+Please ensure that your contribution conforms to the `PEP8 <http://www.python.org/dev/peps/pep-0008/>`_ Coding Style and includes unit tests where appropriate.
+More valuable guidelines that apply to fastFM can be found at http://scikit-learn.org/stable/developers/contributing.html#coding-guidelines .

 **Contributors**